krb5/krb5/doc/basic/rcache_def.rst

 #. **none** disables the replay cache.
 The residual value is ignored.

 #. **file2** (new in release 1.18) uses a hash-based format to store
    replay records.
-The file may grow to accomodate hash collisions.
+The file may grow to accommodate hash collisions.
    The residual value is the filename.

 #. **dfl** is the default type if no environment variable or